tomdiz/blue311-client-ios/README.md

-# open311
+# blue311

-Handicap parking and building entrances locator.
-Also supports general info.
+Handicap parking, general info  and building entrances locator.

+Parking spots are geofenced and marked as full or empty if in use or not

 ## Setting up Project